Friday, November 20, 2009

 *Watch out for standby on another flight it could be just as full as the flight you are giving up.

-All material herein © '2007-2009 Harvey Akeson Reprint right by permission: harvey@harveyakeson.com
+All material herein © '2007-2018 Harvey Akeson Reprint by permission: harvey@harveyakeson.com